JavaOpenSoft/Audio/README.md

 This can be used with or without JADT

-List off upcoming features:
+List off upcoming features in 3.0:

-Ability to play full range of loseless Formats
+-Ability to play full range of loseless Formats

-Play .ogg files
+-Play .ogg files

-New Audio class
+-New Audio class

-New Audio File Exceptoin class
+-New Audio File Exceptoin class